Built with Zero Trust principles at the core to safeguard data and access anywhere, keeping you protected and productive.

 Security, by default

 Nearly 90% of security decision-makers surveyed say that outdated hardware leaves organizations more open to attacks, and that more modern hardware would help protect

 against future threats.
 Building on the innovations of Windows 10, we’ve worked with our manufacturer and silicon partners to provide additional hardware security capabilities to meet the evolving threat landscape and enable more hybrid work and learning.
 The new set of hardware security requirements with Windows 11 is designed to build a foundation that is even stronger and more resilient to attacks.

 Enhanced hardware and operating system security

-isolated environment hosts multiple security solutions, greatly increasing protection from vulnerabilities in the operating system, and preventing the use of malicious exploits.
-In combination with device health attestation with cloud services Windows 11 is zero trust ready.
+isolated environment hosts multiple security solutions, greatly increasing protection from vulnerabilities in the operating system and preventing the use of malicious exploits.
+With device health attestation with cloud services, Windows 11 is zero trust ready.

 Robust application security and privacy controls

 To help keep personal and business information protected and private, Windows 11 has multiple layers of application security to safeguard critical data and code integrity.
 Application isolation and controls, code integrity, privacy controls, and least-privilege principles enable developers to build-in security and privacy from the ground up.
-This integrated security protects against breaches and malware, helps keep data private, and gives IT administrators the controls they need.
+This integrated security protects against breaches and malware, helps keep data private, and gives IT administrators the necessary controls.